BeamMP/Docs/docs/en/game/getting-started.md

 8. You will be prompted to login or play as a guest (not all servers will allow guests).
 You can create an account on our [forum](https://forum.beammp.com) and then login to BeamMP with the same credentials.
 9. Select any server you like, and press `Connect`.
 Enjoy!

+!!!note

-Note: _As you are loading into a map with multiple vehicles spawned it might take longer than expected to join._
+            As you are loading into a map with multiple vehicles spawned it might take longer than expected to join.

 ### **2b.
 Linux Installation**